dotnet/AspNetCore.Docs/aspnetcore/security/authorization/secure-data.md

 [!code-csharp[Main](secure-data/samples/final15/Authorization/ContactIsOwnerAuthorizationHandler.cs)]

 The `ContactIsOwnerAuthorizationHandler` calls `context.Succeed` if the current authenticated user is the contact owner.
+Authorization handelers generally return `context.Succeed` when the requirements are met.
+They return `Task.FromResult(0)` when requirements are not met. `Task.FromResult(0)` is neither success or failure, it allows other authorization handler to run.
+If you need to explicitly fail, return `context.Fail()`.

-We allow contact owners to perform any operation on their own data, so we don't need to check the operation passed in the requirement parameter.
+We allow contact owners to edit/delete their own data, so we don't need to check the operation passed in the requirement parameter.

+### Create a manager authorization handler

 Create a `ContactManagerAuthorizationHandler` class in the  *Authorization* folder.
 The `ContactManagerAuthorizationHandler` will verify the user acting on the resource is a manager.
-Only managers can approve content changes (new or changed) can be visible to other users.
+Only managers can approve or reject content changes (new or changed).

 [!code-csharp[Main](secure-data/samples/final15/Authorization/ContactManagerAuthorizationHandler.cs)]

+### Create a administrator authorization handler

 Create a `ContactAdministratorsAuthorizationHandler` class in the  *Authorization* folder.
 The `ContactAdministratorsAuthorizationHandler` will verify the user acting on the resource is a administrator.
 Administrator can do all operations.

 [!code-csharp[Main](secure-data/samples/final15/Authorization/ContactAdministratorsAuthorizationHandler.cs)]

+## Register the authorization handlers

 Services using Entity Framework Core must be registered for [dependency injection](xref:fundamentals/dependency-injection) using [AddScoped](http://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/Extensions/DependencyInjection/ServiceCollectionServiceExtensions/index.html.md#Microsoft.Extensions.DependencyInjection.ServiceCollectionServiceExtensions.AddScoped.md).
 The `ContactIsOwnerAuthorizationHandler` uses ASP.NET Core [Identity](xref:security/authentication/identity), which is built on Entity Framework Core.
 Register the handlers with the service collection so they will be available to the `ContactsController` through [dependency injection](xref:fundamentals/dependency-injection).
 Add the following code to the end of `ConfigureServices`: